Köten: Galicia

-Following the battle, some historians – Joseph von Hammer-Purgstall, István Gyárfás, Josef Markwart – argue that Köten and his Cumans settled down along the southern Volga and lived there until their expulsion in the end of 1230.
+Following the battle, some historians – Joseph von Hammer-Purgstall, István Gyárfás, Josef Markwart – argue that Köten and his Cumans settled down along the southern Volga and lived there until their expulsion in the end of the 1230s.
 However, according to Old Russian sources, Köten and his people lived west of the river Dnieper.
 Pletnyova considered Köten and his Cumans lived in the area between the rivers Dnieper and Don prior to the Battle of the Kalka River.
 Köten continued to support Mstislav's campaigns until the latter's death in 1228.
 For instance, in 1226, a boyar named Žiroslav threatened those who disobeyed Mstislav that he would hand them over to his father-in-law Köten, who destined for them a cruel fate.
 Following the death of Mstislav, Köten supported the claim of Michael of Chernigov against Daniel of Galicia.
 In 1229, he swore loyalty to Daniel.
-His Cumans and the Prince of Halych jointly fought against Hungary in that year (or in 1230), while the Hungarians commanded by Duke Béla was supported by the baptized chieftain Bortz.
-Köten and his Cumans were also involved in Daniel's campaign against Andrew of Hungary, Prince of Halych in 1233.
+His Cumans and the prince of Galicia jointly fought against Hungary in that year (or in 1230), while the Hungarians commanded by Duke Béla was supported by the baptized chieftain Bortz.
+Köten and his Cumans were also involved in Daniel's campaign against Andrew of Hungary, Prince of Galicia in 1233.

 In the early spring of 1237, the Mongols attacked the Cuman-Kipchaks.
 Some of the Cuman-Kipchaks surrendered; it was this element that was later to form the ethnic and geographic basis of the Mongol khanate known to the former lords of the country as the "Kipchak khanate".
 Known also as the Golden Horde, the Kipchak khanate belonged to one of the branches of Jochi's house -Genghis Khan's eldest son.
-The Kipchak leader Bačman was captured in 1236–37 on the Volga banks by Möngke, and then executed.
+The Kipchak leader Bačman was captured in 1236–1237 on the Volga banks by Möngke, and then executed.
 According to Rashid-al-Din Hamadani, Berke led a third campaign in the autumn of 1238 which inflicted final defeat on the Cumans-Kipchaks.
-Ukrainian sources claim that it was Batu Khan that defeated Köten on the Astrakhan steppes.
+The chronicles claim that it was Batu Khan that defeated Köten on the Astrakhan steppes.
 Several Cumans swore loyalty to the Mongols, while others decided to flee towards the Balkan Peninsula.
 Köten refused to submit to Mongol rule too.
 Afterwards, Köten led 40,000 "huts" (families, around 70-80,000 people) to Hungary, fleeing the Mongols.
 With the disintegration of the hierarchy of power, Köten became the supreme khan of the Cumans in 1239, according to historian György Györffy.
 Previously, Köten was second or third in rank among the major Cuman leaders after Yury Konchakovich (son of Könchek) and Danyiil Kobjakovic (son of Kobiak or Kobek).